zerothphase/ai4sea_cv_challenge/README.md

 | ResNet-50 (my)                    | 25.7M     | 51.9 s                | 0.18057 s  | 92.64%  |
 | EfficientNet-B0 (Tan & Le 2019)   | 5.3M*     |   -    |       -         |90.8%**     |

 \* 5.3M is the #Params for ImageNet.
 Tan & Le, 2019 did not report the #Params for Stanford Car dataset.
+It should be similar.
 \*\* Image size for EfficientNet-B0 is 224x224 in Tan & Le, 2019, 300x300 in my solution.

 In this project, I leveraged the [Fastai](https://docs.fast.ai/) library which is built on top of Pytorch.
 Fastai provides high level but also flexible APIs for fast and accurate training of neural nets using modern deep learning best practices.
 The following techniques are used in my final solution.